sinister-virus/quantum_computing_course2025/README.md

 ------------------------------------------------------------
 # Quiz 1:

-The  first [Quiz](https://forms.gle/Xo5T9Ysx3YhEWgGB9) will be  reopend for those who were not able to attempt previously and scheduled is  on    **Sunday 11-May-2025** between **IST 08:00 PM** to **IST 09:00 PM**.
+The first [Quiz](https://forms.gle/Xo5T9Ysx3YhEWgGB9) will be reopened for those who were unable to attempt it earlier.
+It is scheduled for **Sunday, 11 May 2025, between 08:00 PM and 09:00 PM IST**.
 Please note that only **registered participants** will be considered for evaluation.
-While attempting please use gmail ID that was used for registration.
+While attempting the quiz, make sure to use the Gmail ID you used during registration.

 ------------------------------------------------------------
 ## Course FAQ [Link](http://bit.ly/4lZrLqA)